marie-jakob/mesdt/notes.md

 + for categorical predictors: transform GLM parameters (population-level and individual) to SDT

 + for continuous predictors: return SDT estimates for mean values of predictors?

+### Confidence Intervals

+##### Fixed Effects

++ -> Compute standard errors based on the Hessian -> returned by lme4 through vcov(model_fit)

++ transformation to SEs for SDT parameters through addition of Varianzadditionssatz -> account for all entries of the Fisher information matrix (covariances!)

++ TODO: only for the fixed parameters or also for the individual parameters?

+##### Random Effects (Individual Parameters)

++ no CIs for individual parameters? probably